atrioinc/multi-cri/README.md

-# CRI-BABELFISH
+# Multi-cri
-CRI-Babelfish is a modulable container runtime interface (CRI) for kubernetes which manages the pod lifecycle and allows to configure adapters for different container runtimes or resource managers such as SLURM.
+Multi-cri is a modulable container runtime interface (CRI) for kubernetes which manages the pod lifecycle and allows to configure adapters for different container runtimes or resource managers such as SLURM.
 In addition, it provides multi-CRI for kubernetes, so different CRIs can be configured by setting the RuntimeClass pod attribute.
 ## Kubernetes version
-CRI-Babelfish is implemented under Kubernetes v1.13.0
+Multi-cri is implemented under Kubernetes v1.13.0

 ## Command
-CRI-Babelfish execution creates a unix socket.
+Multi-cri execution creates a unix socket.
 It can be configured by using the following options:

       --adapter-name                     Adapter name.
 It setup "slurm" by default.
       --enable-pod-network               Enable pod network namespace